 Are you getting a good night’s sleep or are you counting sheep every night?
 I am hit and miss depending on how much water I have had to drink that day.
 Some nights I get up once and others I am up a few times, which is killer on my sleep cycle.

-If you aim on getting fit, you need to budget time for sleep.
-It turns out, sleep is actually the most important activity of our day.
+If one of your goals to improve your health, sleep is important.
 No matter where you are in your fitness journey or what your goals are, sleep is essential for muscle gain and fat loss.

 What happens when you have trouble sleeping?

 Sleep deprivation can play a big part in weight control and muscle growth.
 Lack of sleep can cause your metabolism to slow down and can limit muscle repair and growth.

 Our bodies regulate hormones at night, especially those in charge of fat burning and appetite.
 When you don’t get enough deep sleep, your brain thinks that you have insufficient energy stores and then goes into a state of starvation, which ups your appetite.